 Students select courses, with the help of the counselor, for each academic year during the spring or summer of the previous school year.
 Before the start of school or before second semester, students are allowed to make changes to their schedule of classes.
-Once the semester has begun, there will be no schedule changes, with the exception of actual errors.
-There will be no "I changed my mind" changes.
+Any core content changes will need to be approved by admin.
+Once the semester has begun, there will be no schedule changes.